TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 5/Exodus 5.18.md

 ---

-Go therefore now, and work; for there shall no straw be given you, yet shall ye deliver the number of bricks.
+Go therefore now, and work, for no straw shall be given to you, yet you shall deliver the same number of bricks!"